core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Managing Topics {#managing-topics}

-{{fig-api}} shows the resources of a Topic Collection that can be managed at the Broker.
+{{fig-api}} shows the resources related to a Topic Collection that can be managed at the Broker.

 ~~~~ aasvg
              ___